nordic-mountain/Skyflix0-v0.0.0/README.md

 It uses pathlib so that you can just run it without problems with the path.
 Have Fun!

+## How to run!
+To run this download this project run the Skyflix 0.py.
+Then the password and username is "a".

 ## Bugs 🐜
 See the wiki for info!
 https://github.com/TheTechyKid/Skyflix-v4.0.2/wiki/Issues-On-Skyflix